Health and Safety Cleaning in Schools

 There are alternatives to those nasty toxic cleaning products.
 There are a lot of products that toss around words and phrases like "green" "less-toxic," and "environmentally safe," and products that boast these claims would be great alternatives to toxic cleaning products if they worked the way they were supposed to and lived up to the promises they make.
 Unfortunately, the EPA has stated numerous times that the current law only requires a company to list the active ingredient chemicals in sanitizers, disinfectants, and fungicides that kill bacteria, viruses, or mold.
 Because the regulation of terms like "green" and eco-friendly" are so loosely regulated by the government, companies can get away with using them and making claims that aren't exactly true.
 The Federal Trade Commission has guidelines for manufacturers making these claims, but even the EPA indicates there is uneven enforcement.
 Studies have shown that some of these "green" products contain harmful chemicals that slip under the radar.
 Because the regulation is so lax and inconsistent, there can be a lot of confusion for consumers.

 At GenEon, we are dedicated to providing cleaning, sanitizing, and disinfecting solutions and products that meet all of the important points of health and safety cleaning in schools.
 We use a process called on-site generation that lets consumers create effective cleaning, sanitizing, and disinfecting products that are safer and less toxic traditional chemical cleaners.
 The process produces very powerful cleaning, degreasing, and sanitizing products using only natural minerals, water, and electricity.
-This process is called electrochemical ion activation.
-Natural minerals (i.e. salt) are a compound comprised of sodium and chloride.
-Sodium ions are positively charged while the chloride ions are negatively charged.
+This process is called electrochemical activation (ECA).
+Here's how it works.
+One of the natural minerals that GenEon uses as a catalyst is salt.
+Salt is a compound comprised of sodium and chloride.
+Sodium ions are positively charged and chloride ions are negatively charged.
 GenEon Onsite Generators expose these ions to a low electrical charge.
-The positive side of the charge electrochemically converts the chloride ion (Cl) to hypochlorous acid (HOCl), a powerful sanitizer and the negative side of the charge electrochemically converts the sodium ion (Na) into sodium hydroxide (NaOH), which is a cleaning compound commonly found in soaps and detergents.
-Unlike other OSG systems, however, the GenEon system is a Blended Stream System that uses both versions in the same solution.
-The hypochlorous acid is represented as a Free Available Chlorine (FAC) that has 80-200 times the sanitizing power of chlorine bleach.
+The positive side of the charge electrochemically converts the chloride ion (Cl) to hypochlorous acid (HOCl), which is a powerful sanitizer.
+The negative side of the charge electrochemically converts the sodium ion (Na) into sodium hydroxide (NaOH), which is a cleaning compound commonly found in soaps and detergents.
+Unlike many other OSG systems, GenEon's system is a Blended Stream System that uses both versions in the same solution.
+The hypochlorous solution is represented as Free Available Chlorine (FAC) that has 80-200 times the sanitizing power of chlorine bleach.
+This is called electrolyzed water for cleaning, and GenEon is the leader in ton-site generation of Electrolyzed Water.
 The end result is a better way to clean and sanitize classrooms.

 There are other benefits of on-site generating technology.
 One, it eliminates the need to store toxic chemical cleaners on site at the school.
 Using on-site generation tools like our Instaflow system, you can generate high volumes of cleaning, sanitizing, and disinfecting products when you need them, making it an ideal solution for schools and other large institutional settings.
 This same technology is cost-effective as well, which can be particularly appealing as more schools face budget cuts across the board.
 Since consumers make only what they need as they need it, there is less waste, making GenEon's eco-friendly cleaning products the best choice all the way around.